MischaU8/yumyum/modelling/create-pipes-from-edges_sYsALl3oHd0.md

 Uploaded: 2023-05-18

-yum yum Floyd here with a quick look at creating pipes from edges in plasticity start by selecting the edges you'd like to build from then press P to activate the pipe tool next press B on the
+yum yum Floyd here with a quick look at creating pipes from edges in Plasticity start by selecting the edges you'd like to build from then press P to activate the pipe tool next press B on the